 March sits between winter and spring in a way that makes it genuinely unpredictable – and genuinely appealing.
 Early March can still produce cold, blustery days where 14°C feels more accurate than 19°C. By late March, you're regularly hitting 21–22°C in the afternoon and eating outdoors without a second thought.
 The average of 19°C is accurate but the month has more range than any other in the Malaga calendar.

-Rain in March is moderate — 5–6 days, spread through the month.
-Showers can be heavier than in February and occasionally arrive as proper afternoon storms.
-The sea at 16–17°C is still cold for swimming, but beach walks in March light are excellent.
+Rain in March is moderate – 5–6 days spread through the month, with showers heavier than February's and occasionally proper afternoon storms.
+The sea at 16–17°C is still cold for swimming, but beach walks in March light are excellent, and the first week is your last chance to catch the almond blossom still on the Montes de Málaga hillsides before it finishes.

 What to Do in March